Self-invested personal pensions (Sipps): Types of Sipps to choose

 Sipps tax relief

-Like all pension schemes, Sipps qualify for up to 40% tax relief on the money you put into them.
+Like all pension schemes, Sipps qualify for up to 40% tax relief on the money you put into them, although this may become less generous.

-The annual limit for tax relief on pension contributions is now (from April 2011) £50,000.
+The annual limit for tax relief on pension contributions is now £40,000.
 If you put in more than this, you may have to pay a tax charge on the excess.
 It is possible to carry forward unused annual allowance from the last three years to the current tax year, however, so you might not have to pay the annual allowance change.
-HMRC has further details on its website- see Understanding the annual allowance for pension schemes.
+HMRC has further details on its website - see Understanding the annual allowance for pension schemes.